ringcentral/ringcentral-api-docs/docs/basics/your-rc-phone.md

 3. Select 'Sandbox' in the pop-up menu and sign in with your sandbox account credentials.

-## 2) Embeddable Web Widget and Sandbox Environmnets.
+## Embeddable Web Widget and the Sandbox Environmnet

 The RingCentral Embeddable Web Widget is a fully-functional web client that developers can embed in their app.
 In addition to doing development with it, there is a hosted demo you can configure and use.